This page documents an earlier version of InfluxDB. InfluxDB v2.7 is the latest stable version. View this page in the v2.7 documentation.

 - Simplify sharing and using pre-built InfluxDB solutions.

-A template consists of one or more files known as manifests that define the InfluxDB resources.
+A template manifest is a file that defines InfluxDB resources.
 Template manifests support the following formats:

 Template manifests are compatible with Kubernetes Custom Resource Definitions (CRD).

 metadata.name field in manifests uniquely identifies each resource in the template.

 spec object contains the resource configuration.